 Dispensing pharmacies fill prescriptions issued by medical institutions.
 This is based on the separation of prescribing and dispensing functions, in an effort to raise the quality of medical care by letting physicians focus on examining patients and determining appropriate treatment while allowing pharmacists to specialize in dispensing drugs, managing medication history, and providing guidance on usage.
 According to the Japan Pharmaceutical Association (JPA), the separation accelerated sharply from 1997 when the Ministry of Health and Welfare (the predecessor of MHLW) instructed 37 national hospitals to adopt complete separation (more than 70% of prescriptions must be filled outside the hospital).
 The out-of-hospital dispensing ratio exceeded 50% nationwide for the first time in 2003.
-According to JPA estimates, the average ratio rose to 70% by 2016.
+According to JPA estimates, the average ratio rose to 70% in FY2016 and reached 76.1% in February 2022.